euruko/euruko2014.github.io/jekyll/_posts/2013-11-14-welcome-to-euruko.markdown

 ---
 title: "WELCOME TO EURUKO 2014 OR 'VITAEMO!'
 IN UKRAINIAN"
-author: "Mariia Kapustiak"
+author: "Julia Tokareva"
 date: "2013-11-14"
 cover: ""
-ava: ""
+ava: "blog/avatars/yulia.jpg"
 post: "You've already been here (at the conference, I mean)...
 If not, you don't want to miss it this time!